shanzi/autoHEADER/README.md

 `let g:autoHEADER_auto_enable=0` to your `.vimrc` file.

 To enable or disable autoHEADER by hand , use `:AutoHeaderEnable` and `:AutoHeaderDisable` .

+## Config

+1. `g:autoHEADER_auto_enable`
+    Decide whether autoHEADER auto loaded when vim launches, default is 1.
+2. `g:autoHEADER_default_author`
+    The default author displayed follows _Creation By_ , the default value is value of your $USER environment varible.
+3. `g:autoHEADER_default_licence`
+    Default licence for new source file. the place holder is "all right reserved"
+4. `g:autoHEADER_fill_char_count`
+    Count of chars that repeat at the begining and in the end of the comment.
+    The default value is 80.

 ## Lisence